Pasteur (lunar crater): Description

 Lying along the southern rim of Pasteur is the smaller crater Backlund.
 Just to the southeast is Hilbert, another walled plain, nearly two-thirds the diameter of Pasteur.
 To the southwest is the prominent crater Sklodowska, and to the east is Meitner.

 The outer rim of Pasteur is generally irregular, with sections being heavily damaged by multiple impacts.
 The northern rim in particular has been nearly obliterated by overlapping impacts, and the southern rim is not in much better shape with a stretch overlain by Backlund.
 The southeast rim of Pasteur is nearly linear near where the ground has been modified by Hilbert.
 Even the western rim is heavily damaged, with overlying craters Pasteur U, Anders' Earthrise crater, and Pasteur Q. (The first of these, Pasteur U, forms a merged group of overlapping craters.)

 The interior is not in much better shape, with the southern half irregular from ejecta covering the surface, and several small craters lying across the floor.
 In the northwest part of the floor is a short chain of small, overlapping craters forming an arcing line from north to south.
 The satellite craters Pasteur G and Pasteur H form a pair to the east of the midpoint.

 The satellite crater Pasteur D, to the northeast of Pateur, is fresh and has a ray system, and is consequently mapped as part of the Copernican System.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Pasteur.

+Pasteur D is characterised by an extremely high rockfall density by lunar standards.

 Pasteur T was renamed Anders' Earthrise in October 2018.